-15 sure-fire sources for stellar press trips
+17 sure-fire sources for travel writing press trips and conferences

 But before moving right into the best ways for travel writers and bloggers to find press trips, it’s worth mentioning that there are many other reasons to attend conferences, join professional associations and maintain relationships with public relations firms, destination marketing organizations (DMOs) as well as hotel, restaurant and attractions companies.

 Not only are the people you meet at these events, experts about their destinations or products, they have insider access to interview sources, fact-checking resources, image banks, unique story ideas and the latest news about upcoming developments — all of which can help you write better travel stories.
+If you’re just starting out, you might want to learn more about how to start a travel blog.

-And yes, they are also often responsible for inviting journalists on press trips or arranging media visits, both group and individual.Where can you find the best press trips and meet PR professionals?
-Here are some of the best conferences and resources for travel writers or bloggers who want to network with travel industry pros and participate in a travel media press trip.
-This list has been updated as of June 2017.
+PR people are also often responsible for inviting journalists on press trips or arranging media visits, both group and individual.Where can you find the best travel writing conferences and meet PR professionals?
+Here are some of the best conferences and resources for travel writers or bloggers who want to network with travel industry pros and discover the best press trip opportunities in 2018 (updated January 2018).

 4. IPW: The 3-day U.S. Travel Association’s IPW is the travel industry’s top international marketplace and brings together 6,000 attendees including more than 1,000 U.S. travel organizations as well as international media.
 During the event, travel journalists also have the opportunity to participate in specialized press tours and can also sign-up for official post-FAMs offered by the state.
 IPW 2018 will be held May 19, 2018 through Wednesday, May 23, 2018 in Denver, Colorado.
 In 2019, it will take place in Anaheim, California, June 1-5 and in 2020 in Las Vegas, Nevada from May 30-June 3, 2020.